Saving lives with a twist

 To help train new users and promote the Lotus Valve device, Design Concepts created a prototype simulation device to mimic the feel of using the handle with an interactive application showing the process.
 The prototype and application were so successful we created an additional 80 simulation devices and enhanced the application to better train proctors and physicians.
 We also created an iPad app to be used at trade shows and in client meetings to help show how the device works.

 Boston Scientific acquired Sadra Medical in 2011 and the Lotus Valve System is currently in use in Europe.
-Boston Scientific anticipates FDA approval of the Lotus Valve System in mid-2019.
+The FDA approved the Lotus Edge Valve System for use in the US in 2019.

 Contact us today to start a discussion.